Last Update 05.09.2018

 All the drawers and cupboards in the kitchen make it probably the hardest for packing from all rooms in your home.
-In addition to this, there are many kitchen appliances that have to be packed very carefully as most are very fragile.
-Don’t rush it, take as much time as you need to pack your kitchen for the long-distance move.
+In addition to this, many kitchen appliances have to be packed very carefully as most are very fragile.
+Take as much time as you need to pack your kitchen for the long-distance move.
+Don’t rush it.

 Leave behind anything you’re tired of that is still in the kitchen.
-Don’t pack anything, unless you really need it.
+Don’t pack anything unless you really need it.
 Moving is a great opportunity to organize your new home before you even get there.
-You’ve had enough time to realize what you don’t need in your kitchen, either leave it where it is or pack it separately from the rest of the stuff and send it to someone else or sell it online.
-A great example for taking more than the necessary is when someone gets 10 pairs of shoes, 5 of which will not be used in the next 6 months.
+You’ve had enough time to realize what you don’t need in your kitchen.
+Either leave it where it is or pack it separately from the rest of the stuff and send it to someone else or sell it online.
+A great example of taking more than necessary is when someone gets ten pairs of shoes, 5 of which will not be used in the next six months.
 Always make sure that you get only the pairs of shoes you need when packing them.

 - Small, medium and large packing boxes.

 You will need moving boxes of all size for most of the items.
 The kitchenware will be best packed into large boxes and for its safety, you can use only packing paper to prevent scratching.